danrounds/JourNLP/README.md

 # JourNLP

-_JourNLP_ is a journaling/note-taking web app that automatically categorizes your notes for you, using Natural Language Process.
+_JourNLP_ is a journaling/note-taking web app that automatically categorizes your notes for you, using Natural Language Processing.
 Type in your notes, submit, and _JourNLP_ categorizes them with NLP.
 Identical topics are grouped together, and data from your notes can be visualized.

 ---------------------------------------------------------------